About anxiety

 Provide structure

-Allow time to calm down
+Allow time to recognise and manage emotions

 Activate social supports